 Karen, whom we met in the beginning of this article, is an example of problems created by avoidance.
 Although she has a good job and happy lifestyle, because she won’t allow her feelings of grief and guilt into consciousness, she cannot experience her full range of emotions.
 She needs to be on guard not to think about her abortion.
 As commonly happens, shortly after the abortion the relationship with the boyfriend ended.
 She could no longer relate to him.
-Women who have undergone abortion may be grouped as follows: 1) those who are suffering post abortion reactions on an acute or chronic basis; and 2) those who have no identifiable problems now but are at risk at a future ‘stress time’ (such as a pregnancy, crisis in life, death of a loved one).
+Women who have undergone abortion may be grouped as follows: 1) those who are suffering abortion reactions on an acute or chronic basis; and 2) those who have no identifiable problems now but are at risk at a future ‘stress time’ (such as a pregnancy, crisis in life, death of a loved one).
 Reactions may be severe or mild and they can vary over a person’s lifetime.

 Sadly many women do not seek help for abortion-related problems until about five to twelve years after the abortion.
 In the intervening time they may suffer profoundly as some of these symptoms may periodically recur.
 Various methods may be tried to manage the resulting pain: alcohol, prescription drugs and illegal drugs, promiscuity, hyper-activity (workaholism), punishing oneself by being in an abusive relationship or developing eating disorders, for example.
 Others may attempt to replace the lost baby by becoming pregnant again, and others reenact both the pregnancy and abortion, hoping to make the experience routine and non-traumatic (or to punish themselves).
 Unfortunately, each of these strategies produces additional pain and problems.

 Sometimes the reaction to abortion is very delayed.
 As we mature and have an opportunity to reflect on our life, we may regret our past decisions.
 Counselors sometimes encounter elderly women overcome with grief from the loss of a child to abortion that occurred many decades earlier, a grief that has been buried, more or less successfully, until then.
-A friend recently told me of a seventy-five year-old woman she knew who sobbed uncontrollably over an abortion that occurred more than fifty years ago.
+A friend recently told me of a seventy-five-year-old woman she knew who sobbed uncontrollably over an abortion that occurred more than fifty years ago.
 She was never able to have another child and was facing the prospect of living her declining years alone.

-People who call Project Rachel are offered referrals to professional counselors or to priests specially trained for spiritual guidance and the Sacrament of Reconciliation.
-But basically everyone in the Church is a part of Project Rachel.
+The experienced, compassionate people of Project Rachel Ministry offer callers referrals to professional counselors or to priests specially trained for spiritual guidance and the Sacrament of Reconciliation.
+But everyone in the Church is a part of Project Rachel Ministry.
 Everyone is a part of the healing ministry of Christ.
 You may know someone whom you think has had an abortion.
+Many times, they think there is something wrong with them, but, they are suffering grief from the loss of their child.
 You never accuse or confront.
-A simple word that will touch their hearts and release them from fear and isolation can begin the healing process.
+Taking time to listen or a simple word that will touch their hearts and release them from fear and isolation can begin the healing process.